ᐅ TRAVEL LOVER: 100 Unique + Creative Travel Words From Around the World

 One of the most inspiring travel words that should be a part of every globetrotters vocabulary.

 A whimsical or wandering journey.

 With its origins in 16th-century Latin, Vagārī translates as, “to roam.”
-This word to describe the travel experience of an unpredictable or impulsive desire or action for a wandering journey.
+This unique travel word to describe the travel experience of an unpredictable or impulsive desire or action for a wandering journey.